 Matt Vetter saw his home remodeling business going downhill, with revenues falling 30%.
 When the economy is slower, fewer people are looking to adding a room to a two story foyer.
 For a drastic change, he decided to consult for quick-service restaurant franchisees with new store construction and development.
 He already had the knowhow from being part of a former construction franchise — now, he was turning his knowledge into something people wanted.
 Today, Vetter charges up to $7,000 per client.

 Rusty Meador founded Beach and Barn, a residential remodeling business, in 2009.
 Approaching the market during a recession turned out to be difficult, and Meador admits that he “wasn’t differentiating” himself from the competition.
 The company came up with a new logo of a rooster (representing work) on a surfboard (representing fun).
 After customers expressed interest in wearing it, Meadow and his wife were able to sell the shirts online and in area stores.
 It makes up 10% of their revenue, and helps generate interest in their company and differentiate them from local competitors.
 They have found a revenue source that is not as dependant on building a house extension over driveway or trying to plan on a house extension without foundation.
 They are letting their creativity drive additional revenue.

 Went With a Successful Franchise

-Are you interested in working with a construction franchise, or any of these various solutions?
+Are you interested in working with a construction franchise for home addition services, or any of these various solutions?
 Let us know in the comments.